Wandeon/fleet/docs/runbooks/logging.md

 ## Components

 - **Promtail on devices** – added to the baseline compose file so every Pi tails Docker stdout/stderr and the systemd journal.
 The agent exports environment variables from `/etc/fleet/agent.env`, which must include `LOKI_ENDPOINT` (and optionally `LOG_SITE`).
-- **Promtail on the VPS** – part of `vps/compose.prom-grafana-blackbox.yml`; scrapes host-level containers and journals so the control plane and monitoring stack are captured too.
+- **Promtail on the VPS** – launched via `vps/compose.promtail.yml`; scrapes host-level containers and syslog so the control plane and monitoring stack are captured too.
 - **Loki** – runs in the same VPS stack with a 7-day retention window (`vps/loki-config.yml`).
 Data is stored under the `loki-data` Docker volume.
 - **Grafana Explore** – pre-provisioned Loki data source (`vps/grafana/provisioning/datasources/loki.yml`) exposes logs through the Grafana UI.